EskoSalaka/mtgtools/README.md

 style, meaning that calling any of the other filtering or querying methods return new `PCardList` objects leaving the original untouched.

-`PCardList` can also be used as a deck by adding cards to it's 'sideboard'.
-Having cards in the 'sideboard' changes some functionalities of the methods like 'deck_str' in which now also the sideboard cards are added.
+`PCardList` can also be used as a deck by adding cards to it's `sideboard`.
+Having cards in the sideboard changes some functionalities of the methods like `deck_str` in which now also the sideboard cards are added.
 Images are downloaded and proxies created for both the cards and the sideboard.
-However, Having  cards in the 'sideaboard' does not change the behaviour of the crucial internal methods like __len__, __getitem__ or __setitem__, so basically the cards in the 'sideboard' are a kind of an extra.
+However, Having  cards in the 'sideaboard' does not change the behaviour of the crucial internal methods like `len`, `getitem` or `setitem`, so basically the cards in the sideboard are a kind of an extra.

 #### **PSet**